25+ Unmissable Things to Do in West Cork (that tourists ALWAYS miss)

 There is also a sauna, jacuzzi and swimming spots on-site.
 And to top it all off, the owner Matt is more than helpful.
 He always has a smile on his face and is more than happy to answer any questions you may have about the area!

-Disclaimer: I was gifted a stay here a few years ago, I had no obligation to inlcude Goleen Harbour in this post.
+Disclaimer: I was gifted a stay here a few years ago, I had no obligation to include Goleen Harbour in this post.
 I just really enjoyed my stay and wanted to show you what alternative options are available to you while exploring the Mizen Peninsula.

 Barley Cove

 Ireland has some amazing beaches and Barley Cove is one of them.
-It is home to crystal clear waters, mountainous views and white sand.

-Don't be fooled by the beaches beautiful appearance the water is absolutely FREEEEEZZZZIIIINNNGGG!
 However, it is possible to swim there so if you a willing to brave the cold it's a good place to go for a dip.

 Mizen Head